 When are CAPED Scholarships due?

-The deadline for CAPED Scholarship Application submissions is August 31, 2016 at 11:59 pm PST.
-There will be no deadline extensions, no exceptions.
+The deadline for CAPED Scholarship Application submissions is August 31st at 11:59pm PST.
+There are no deadline extensions, no exceptions.
 Applicants are encouraged to apply early.
 Technical support for submission difficulties will not be addressed outside of regular business hours.